 The sky is the limit on your creative participation.
 Examples of artwork may include artistic representations of how students are “better together.”
 Students may create collages, use mixed media, and create works that contain words, songs, poetry, and pictures.
 Artwork submissions may be 2-D or 3-D and also can be in pottery and clay representations of the theme, “Together We’re Better”.
 The format is up to each school/teacher guiding the artwork activity for students.
 This is an individual student artwork contest and not a class artwork contest.

 A copy of the included entry form must be filled out and submitted with the artwork.
 Print all information clearly and fill out the form completely.
 Any submissions that include photographs of students must be accompanied by an authorization for release of the image with the form signed by the parent/legal guardian of each child pictured.
-Failure to provide authorization may disqualify entries.

 Submissions can be made virtually (by emailing a photo or file of the artwork) or mailed physically.
 If your piece is selected for an award, you will be required to mail the physical artwork to be honored.